 Many years ago, I posted a rather controversial article that ended up being one of the most visited posts on my blog- 7 Reasons why you should NOT use Hootsuite.
 It even prompted the Vice President of Community at Hootsuite to respond in the comments.
+Although that blog post was first created a long time ago, I do keep it up to date.

 Although I tried my very best to give a balanced view and to list the positives, it was, at the end of the day, more of a negative Hootsuite Review- a list of the problems that I had encountered with Hootsuite.
 Since then I've wanted to list some of the positives and reasons why some people and businesses should use Hootsuite.
 Despite the issues that I brought up in the original post, Hootsuite remains one of the most comprehensive social media management tools out there and I still recommend it to businesses today in certain situations.

 What is Hootsuite and what does it Do?